top of page

 My own healing journey was anything but straightforward.
 Learning to discern what is useful and true took me years... and years.
 I spent a lot of time frustrated, wasted a lot of time and money, and explored just about every healing modality out there.
 But on the upside, I learned a lot.

-I've spent the better part of the past decade learning and integrating knowledge from traditional and progressive paradigms to do the same for others.
-Along the way, I experienced a spontaneous and extremely difficult spiritual awakening that was incredibly difficult to navigate on my own.
-My awakening invited experiences that imbued me with unshakable faith that there is something greater out there that loves and takes care of us, and that health challenges often serve the purpose of providing us with information about what's not working in our lives, or arise in order to help facilitate personal evolution and growth.
+At the cusp of my forties, I experienced a spontaneous and extremely difficult spiritual awakening that was incredibly difficult to navigate on my own.
+My awakening invited experiences that imbued me with unshakable faith that there is something greater out there that loves and takes care of us, and that the material-physical world is not the whole story.
+However, the paradox is that the physical-material world is part of the story, and I believe we are also meant to be immersed in our human experience in a way that dissolves the split between science and spirituality.

 Image by Robert Anasch